Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Design and Implementation

 \subsection{Encoding the attributes}

 An essential part of defining a credential design that related work does not describe explicitly is to specify an \emph{encoding} for the different data types of meta-attributes and attributes.
-For dates and timestamps, for instance, representation through a large integer that any general-purpose \ac{zkp} system needs to do behind the curtains is relatively straightforward, for instance, via a UNIX~timestamp.
-For short Strings with less than 34~characters, decoding every character $a_i$, for instance, to a 8-bit integer with ASCII as encoding and then ``concatenating'' these via $\sum_i a_i\cdot 2^{8i}$ where $0\leq i\leq 31$ also gives rise to a 1:1 mapping, such that these Strings can be represented directly as leaves of the credential's Merkle tree.
+As we discussed before, Circom only supports integer values lower than a 254-bit prime number for Signals.
+Consequently, identity attributes need to be encoded using these integers.
+For dates and timestamps, for instance, the representation through a large integer that any general-purpose \ac{zkp} system needs to perform ``behind the curtains'' is relatively straightforward to implement, e.g., via a UNIX~timestamp.
+We decoded short Strings by representing every character $a_i$ by an 8-bit integer through UTF-8 encoding (128~possibilities) and then ``concatenating'' these via $\sum_i a_i\cdot 2^{8i}$ where $0\leq i\leq 31$ (for the case of our specific prime field; 31=$\tfrac{253}{8}$) also gives rise to a 1:1 mapping, such that these Strings can be represented directly as leaves of the credential's Merkle tree.
 This approach is valuable when certain predicates need to be computed from the corresponding \mbox{(meta-)} attribute in the \ac{vp}.
-However, for Strings without initial length restrictions, we need to compress the potentially large raw attribute into a single integer with at most $254$ bits.
+However, for Strings without initial length restrictions, we need to compress the potentially large raw attribute into a single integer with at most $253$ bits.
 When doing so in a collision-resistant way, the \ac{vp} can selectively disclose the leaf for the corresponding (meta-) data, proving that it is indeed part of the credential with the \ac{zkp}, and then attach the raw attribute to the \ac{vp}.
 The verifier can then apply the same encoding to the raw attribute to see whether the result is the corresponding leaf selected in the \ac{vp}.
-A straightforward way to obtain such a compressing and collision-resistant encoding is to use a cryptographic hash function that takes inputs of arbitrary length and -- if necessary -- to strip a few bits off the result to arrive at $254$~bits.
-An alternative is reserving several leaves for a potentially large string and to split it into smaller Strings that can be encoded without compression via $254$-bit integers as indicated above, such that the attribute can then still be used for computing meaningful predicates.
-It is important to note that the encoding logic in the verification process is happening completely outside the \ac{snark}, so there is no reason why highly performant and established but less \ac{snark}-friendly cryptographic hash functions such as \ac{sha256} should not be used for this step.
-In our implementation, we nevertheless used a UTF-8 encoding for Strings and a subsequent sequential compression with the Poseidon hash.
-Finally, we used the encoding \texttt{True}~$\rightarrow1$ and \texttt{False}~$\rightarrow0$ for Boolean values, and multiplied Floats with a factor of $10^7$ before rounding.
+A straightforward way to obtain such a compressing and collision-resistant encoding is to use a cryptographic hash function that maps inputs of arbitrary length to $253$~bits.
+An alternative is reserving several leaves for a potentially large String and to split it into smaller Strings that can be encoded without compression via $253$-bit integers as indicated above, such that the attribute can then still be used for computing meaningful predicates.
+It is important to note that the encoding logic in the verification process is happening completely outside the \ac{snark}.
+Consequently, also highly performant and established but less \ac{snark}-friendly cryptographic hash functions such as the \ac{sha256} could be used for this step.
+Finally, we used the encoding \texttt{True}~$\rightarrow1$ and \texttt{False}~$\rightarrow0$ to represent Boolean values, and multiplied Floats with a factor of $10^7$ before rounding.